NiGitaMyrGit/Lang_assignment2/README.md

 # Assignment 2 - Text classification benchmarks
+This is the repository for the second assignment in the course Language Analytics from the bachelors elective Cultural Data Science at Aarhus University.

 ## 1. Contributions
 This code was written independently by me.
+#TODO find the help sources!
 ## 2. Assignment description by instructor
 This is the repository for the first assignment in the course Language Analytics from the bachelors elective course Cultural Data Science at Aarhus University